Mahakali - The symbol of protection from all negative forces and black magic

-Goddess Maha Kali:
+Goddess Maha Kali

 Puranas and the Tantric scriptures regard Mahakali as the primordial force of the Universe and the divine consort of Lord Shiva.
-Sage Markandeya in his Markandeya Purana mentions that Mahakali is an extent of Goddess Durga.
+Sage Markandeya in his Markandeya Purana mentions that Mahakali is an extension of Goddess Durga.
 Mahakali in a literal sense means Great time; Maha-great and Kali from ‘Kala’ meaning time.
 She is the goddess of time and death.

 Mahakali Yantra is a very powerful tool that emits the divine power of Goddess Kali.
-This Yantra radiates occult powers that nullify the ill-effects of black magic, freeing the native from the bad influences of spirits and ghosts.
+This Yantra radiates occult powers that nullify the ill-effects of black magic, freeing the native from bad influences of spirits and ghosts.
 This Yantra also eliminates the harmful effects of malefic planets, especially Saturn who is usually responsible for misfortunes, sufferings and sorrows in life.
-Kali Yantra bestows spiritual power, and results in fulfilment of desires, increase in wealth and comforts.
+Kali Yantra bestows spiritual power, results in fulfilment of desires, increase in wealth and comforts.

 This Yantra bestows fulfilment of desires, wealth, and comforts.